FrankC01/pysui/DEVELOP.md

 - If you get a warning about upgrading pip... do so

 `pip install -r requirements.txt`

-- If you get an error with secp256k1 then:
-  `pip install wheel` and try to install requirements again

 ### Load anciallary development packages